gabrielenizzoli/www-nizzoli-net/_posts/2021-03-15-compile-scala-script-at-runtime.md

   - java
 ---

-A useful trick: to be able to define code at runtime and use it in a scala/java class!
+A useful trick: to be able to compile code at runtime and use its result(s) in a scala/java class!

 First we need the proper scala dependencies: